 I’m sure folks had worries in those days, same as today.
 But a heavy mortgage wasn’t usually one of them.
 If you didn’t have ready coin for farmland, out West there was land for the taking via squatters’ rights (one could claim 160 acres simply by slicing a blaze in a tree to mark the land intended, build a house, develop the land and, in 5 years’ time, if you had improved your claim by building on it and working it, the land was yours; most succeeded at this endeavor…).
 Again, you could be your own person, self-made.
 You could also go to university if you chose; Harvard, for example, was started in the 1600’s but you could get a job or earn a career even without the piece of paper proclaiming your expertise.
 It was only those “specialized” careers such as politics and law that required a more formal education.
 (Medicine, however, was often taught through apprenticeship with a doctor rather than at university and practiced without the license; some things have improved in our modern times as such practices also produced a lot of quacks…even as today’s stricter licensing and cultivation of modern, chemical prescriptions have also produced a lot of quackery…) Moreover, if your children wanted to go to college, oftentimes, the young person found a way to pay for it themselves; parents seldom saved for a college fund for their kids…and nobody thought less of them for it!
 No electric bills, no water bills, no phone, Internet or cable/satellite bills, no rising gas prices…it truly was a simple life.

-Someday I hope to incorporate what I learn at OSV into the modern-day homestead.
+Someday I hope to incorporate what I learn as a volunteer into the modern-day homestead.
 I am committed to learning everything I can and applying it to modern-day life.
 I can’t go back.
-But I can bring the lessons learned at Sturbridge forward into the future, working towards a goal of self-sufficiency and sustainability.
+But I can bring the lessons forward into the future, working towards a goal of self-sufficiency and sustainability.
 I can teach by example and, even if only one seed gets planted, still, I can lessen the impact my living has had on this old planet earth of ours.
 These are goals worth obtaining…and another dream come true.